Baby Alpaca In The Kitchen: Waiting For Florence On The Farm

 toggle caption

-Amanda McKee, owner of 1870 Farm, leads her baby alpaca Xanadu into the farm office before finalizing preparations for the storm.
+Amanda McKee, owner of 1870 Farm, leads her baby alpaca, Xanadu, into the farm office before finalizing preparations for the storm.
 McKee says that many of the animals on the agritourism farm are rescues with traumatic pasts and that moving them to artificial environments for the storm will only add to their stress.

 Madeline Gray for NPR